jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 00.11.000
+- Decent error messaging for parsing shortcut files and when shortcut isn't recognized
+- change shortcut from json to custom format: "~~"
+- create scripts to playtest
+- Fill in rest of readme instructions
+- confirm plugin works on iphone
+- polish code

 ### 00.10.000
 - Remove "expansion trigger" option for mobile
 - **Settings**: Developer mode: monitor shortcut files for changes